-For Zinplava (bezlotoxumab) and Xifaxan (Rifaximin) approved for a dose and duration of therapy consistent with FDA-approved package labeling.
+For Zinplava (bezlotoxumab) and Xifaxan (Rifaximin) approved for a dose and duration of therapy consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature.

-For all other requests, duration of request or 6 months (whichever is less)
+For all other requests, duration of request or 6 months (whichever is less).